 School Trips

-In February 2009 we set up a Forest School with our nursery, and now have 11 qualified Forest School Level 3 Leaders delivering Forest School to all ages across the nursery on a regular basis.
-Two of our Forest School Leaders; Kate Robinson and Robert Marlow specialise in Forest School with primary school children and lead working with primary schools and local colleges.
+In February 2009 we set up a Forest School with our nursery, and now have 13 qualified Forest School Level 3 Leaders delivering Forest School to all ages across the nursery on a regular basis.
+Three of our Forest School Leaders; Kate Robinson, Robert Marlow and Jessica Jack specialise in Forest School with primary school children and lead working with primary schools and local colleges.
+We can deliver a range of school trips for primary schools as well as deliver Forest School skills training workshops for teachers.
+We run a series of training workshops each year for schools who are Inspire + members.
 In November 2017 we were awarded the Recognised Forest School Provider Award from the Forest School Association (FSA), the first setting in Lincolnshire to achieve this.
 This status recognises settings who are doing Forest School in it's true form, on a regular basis all year round.
-It can be found on the FSA website http://http://www.forestschoolassociation.org/find-a-forest-school-provider/
+In 2024 we were awarded the Education and Learning Award from the Royal Forestry Society.

-Kate Robinson has a background of a BSc in Countryside Management and began her career by leading outdoor education trips for residential or day learning trips in a field studies centre.
+Kate Robinson is the Nursery Manager and has a background of a BSc in Countryside Management and began her career by leading outdoor education trips for residential or day learning trips in a field studies centre.
 On returning to Great Wood Farm Kate completed her post graduate course in Early years Professional Status and Forest School Level 3 Leader Award and set up the Forest School.
-Robert Marlow has a scouting background and has been a Forest School Leader for many years, he helps coordinate Forest School at Great Wood Farm and leads our holiday club as well as many school trips a year.
+Robert Marlow has a scouting background and has been a Forest School Leader for many years, he helps coordinate Forest School at Great Wood Farm and leads our Holiday Club as well as many school trips a year.
+Jessica Jack is our Pedagogy Lead Teacher, and is sister to Kate!
+Jessica has a PGCE and began her teaching career in primary education in 2013, after teaching a range of year groups and subject leads she joined the family nursery in 2024.
+Jessica also leads Forest School one day a week across key stage 1 and 2 at Ropsley Primary School.

 Here at Great Wood Farm we offer a variety of trips to suit your needs: